 How much soak/vinegar should I use per bath?

 I recommend using the whole thing: approximately 1 cup each of Epsom salt and vinegar.
 If you’d prefer, feel free to use less and store any remaining soak in your bathroom cabinet for up to a month.

 How often should I do an ACV soak?

 Soaking 1–2 times a week is considered safe.
 If you have sensitive skin or if you notice skin irritation getting worse, it’s best to take a break or consult a doctor.

 Other Beauty Uses for Apple Cider Vinegar

 ACV shouldn’t just be relegated to the bath.
 You can also use it to clarify hair, clear up dandruff, and exfoliate dry skin.

 - 8 ACV Elixirs You’ll Actually Want to Drink

 - Small jar

 - Combine everything except the vinegar in a jar and set aside.

-- Fill tub with warm/hot water and add apple cider vinegar.
-Next add the salt mixture and stir with your hand until completely dissolved.
+- Fill the tub with warm/hot water and add apple cider vinegar.
+Then add the entire cup of salt bath soak and stir with your hand until completely dissolved.